Quickstart

 | ----------- | --------------------------- |

-| Name | `Test Spend Limit` |
+| Policy Name | `Test Spend Limit` |

-| Policy Type | `SPEND_LIMIT` |
+| Policy Type | `Spend Limit` |

 | Description | Deny transactions over \$15 |